-Miso soup is a traditional Japanese soup, prepared mainly from miso and dashi (fish and seaweed stock).
-The rich taste, easy recipe, short preparation time and health benefits of the soup has made it popular not only in Japan, but other countries of the world as well.
+Miso soup is a traditional Japanese soup that, as its very name suggests, is prepared mainly from miso, along with dashi (fish and seaweed stock).
+The rich taste, easy recipe, short preparation time and numerous health benefits of the soup has made it popular not only in Japan, but many other countries of the world as well.
 Traditionally, miso soup is had with breakfast.
-However, in the Western countries, people prefer to have it during lunch or dinner.
+However, in the Western countries, people usually prefer to have it during lunch or dinner.
 Koreans also make a soup quite similar to the miso soup of Japan, but it has a slightly different taste.
-In this article, we have provided information on how to make miso soup, along with the health benefits of the soup.
+In this article, we have provided information on how to make miso soup.
+You will also get to explore the health benefits of drinking the particular soup.

 How to Make Miso Soup